Berthaji/OS-exam-project/README.md

 # OS-exam-project
-Code to recreate kind of a Space Invaders videogame, using C language with ncurses library.
+Code to recreate kind of a Space Invaders videogame, using C language with ncurses library..